crahteam/hedel-rs/README.md

 - Given any node in the linked lists you should be able to navigate it all.
 - `Node` is simply a wrap on an `Rc` pointer to `HedelCell<NodeInner<T>>`, which contains the actual data in the `content` field.
 - Every `Node` has a `child` field which is the first child, allowing you to move vertically.
-- This crate provides traits, methods, structs, but we don't provide any fast-way to generate an actual linked list.
-That's what you are going to build;
+- This crate provides traits, methods, structs, and macros for a fast node generation.
+However, its target projects are
-  this allows for multiple use cases and better flexibility: do it with macros, functions ...

 - Tendency to make everything `pub`, for the previous point.

 # Features